Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/02-high-performance-computing.md

  </p>

-## Recovering files on discovery

-If you do accidentally remove a file that you realize you need later discovery uses snapshots to take yearly, monthly, and weekly records of the files in your directory and you can go into the `.snapshot/` directory to recover the file.
-If you only recently signed up for a discovery account you will not have much in your `.snapshot/` directory, but it's something that might come in useful to you someday.

 ## Environment Modules

-ised on HPC systems to make software versions available usually installed by the system admin, so you cannot add or modify them yourself
+Used on HPC systems to make software versions available usually installed by the system admin, so you cannot add or modify them yourself